Life is super busy.

 We get that.

-Rather than focussing on the hopelessness of the ‘busy’ problem, why not take the time you do have and make the most of it?
+Rather than focusing on the hopelessness of the ‘busy’ problem, why not take the time you do have and make the most of it?

 Here are 10 sure-fire ways to make time for each other in a crazy busy marriage.
 These are not things that will ADD to your busyness, but allow you to connect WITHIN the context you’re already in.